Yin Yoga Pose For Beginners: The 7 Yin Postures To Learn First

 Caterpillar pose Yin yoga

-Caterpillar pose is a seated straight-legged forward bend that focuses on stretching the ligaments in the back of the spine.
-Getting into some version of Yin yoga Caterpillar pose is likely accessible to most people by simply sitting on the floor and putting the legs out straight in front.
-But how far a person can get into the asana will depend in part on outer hip, hamstring, and low back flexibility.
-Notice how in this variation, the back is more rounded than in other styles of yoga.
+But how far a person can go into the asana will depend in part on outer hip, hamstring, and low back flexibility.
+Notice how the back is more rounded in this variation than in other styles of yoga.

 4. Dragonfly pose